Candidates

 Kevin M. Dougherty (Democratic Party) is a judge of the Pennsylvania Supreme Court.
 He assumed office on January 5, 2016.
 His current term ends on January 4, 2026.

 Dougherty first became a member of the Pennsylvania Supreme Court through a partisan election.
 He was first elected to the court in 2015.
-Prior to being elected Pennsylvania Supreme Court Justice, Dougherty was an administrative judge for the Philadelphia County Court of Common Pleas in Philadelphia County, Pennsylvania.
+Prior to being elected Pennsylvania Supreme Court Justice, Dougherty was an administrative judge for the Philadelphia County Court of Common Pleas in Philadelphia County.
 He was elected to the Philadelphia County Court of Common Pleas in 2001 and retained in 2011.

 Prior to joining the Supreme Court, Justice Wecht served as a Judge of The Superior Court of Pennsylvania from January 2012 to January 2016, and as a Judge on The Court of Common Pleas for Pennsylvania’s Fifth Judicial District from February 2003 to January 2012.